5outh/abstract-nonsense/posts/2016-06-01-categories.md

 and it might be easier to see where that instance comes from.
 I won't prove that these two instances follow the category laws here; the important thing for our purposes is that our instances follow the pattern.
+Proving that this instance follows the category laws through equational reasoning is a good exercise, though.

 At this point, it may feel like there are some holes.
 In the mathematical interpretation, we're constructing categories by explicitly